johannhof/http-extensions/draft-ietf-httpbis-rfc6265bis.md

 1. Let _nameValueInput_ be null.

-1. Let _attributesInput_ be the empty string.
+1. Let _attributesInput_ be the empty byte sequence.

 1. If _input_ contains 0x3B (;), then set _nameValueInput_ to the bytes up to, but not including, the first 0x3B (;), and _attributesInput_ to the remainder of _input_ (including the 0x3B (;) in question).

 1. Otherwise, set _nameValueInput_ to _input_.

+1. Assert: _nameValueInput_ is a byte sequence.

 1. Let _name_ be null.